apache/calcite/site/_docs/tutorial.md

 href="https://mondrian.pentaho.com/documentation/installation.php#2_Set_up_test_data">Mondrian's
 installation instructions</a>.)

-<b>Current limitations</b>: The JDBC adapter currently only pushes
+The JDBC adapter will push
-down table scan operations; all other processing (filtering, joins, aggregations and so forth) occurs within Calcite.
-Our goal is to push down as much processing as possible to the source system, translating syntax, data types and built-in functions as we go.
+down as much processing as possible to the source system, translating syntax, data types and built-in functions as we go.
 If a Calcite query is based on tables from a single JDBC database, in principle the whole